- National Statistic: yes

 (Concepts and definitions describe the legislation governing the output and a description of the classifications used in the output.)

 Estimates are published on a UK geographic basis, with no further geographic breakdown provided.
+This is unchanged from last year’s publication.

 This statistic is a National Statistic and so meets the quality requirements of this status.
 It measures total productivity and the productivity of nine different service areas, offering a comprehensive coverage of the data required by the users.